-In the areas of offshore construction and shipbuilding, Nigel's work extends to the commercial, government and super yacht sectors.
+Nigel's work extends to the commercial, government and super yacht sectors.
 Recent cases include two major super yacht construction disputes, one for the builder and one for the owner and advising on the proper construction and enforcement of government shipbuilding contracts worth in excess of £300 million.
 During much of 2013, Nigel acted for owners in connection with a six week arbitration for claims in excess of US$50 million arising under a shipbuilding contract for a bulk carrier.

 Nigel is an accredited mediator, and has appeared as parties’ representative in mediations.

 Having been a member of the Treasury panels and instructed by the Department for Transport for all of the last three shipping Formal Investigations in England & Wales, Nigel is familiar with the Administrative law concepts pertinent to his areas of practice and has experience of judicial review proceedings.